top of page

 The about two-hour tour covers two miles downtown, with the opportunity to use EMF meters.

-The 90-minute walk takes you to actively haunted sites and entertains you with eerie tales and the possibility of encounters.
+The 90-minute walk takes you to actively haunted sites while entertaining you with eerie tales and the possibility of encounters.

 Old Louisville may be the most haunted neighborhood in the U.S. Come to your own conclusions as you hear about its ghostly past and tour paranormal hotspots.
-The 90-minute tours are offered nightly at 7:30 p.m., seven days a week from March through November, and select dates in the off-season.
+The two-hour tour is offered nightly at 6:00 p.m., 7:30 p.m., and 9:15 p.m., seven days a week from March through November, and on select dates during the off-season.

 bottom of page